morningspace/oc/docs/preparation.md

 -----END PGP SIGNATURE-----
 ```

-Now you can test if git will use the specified key to sign the commits in your local branch.
+Now you can test if git will use the specified key to sign the commits on your local branch.
 This is done by adding the `-S` flag to the `git commit` command:
 ```shell
 $ mkdir some-dir
 $ cd some-dir